 39 credits (27 in math and 12 in math or programming courses)

-Learn about Mathematics major academic requirements and courses here.
+Learn about Mathematics major and minor academic requirements and courses here.

 Let’s put it this way: You won’t just be learning at a desk as a Math major.
 Yes, there’s your typical classroom learning, but at the Mount, Math class happens everywhere.
 One day, you might be measuring the area of a piece of modern art at the local museum, DIA Beacon.
 Another time, you’ll be volunteering at the on-campus elementary school, teaching kids about math while planting a garden.
 And you’ll be breaking stereotypes about the subject by hosting game nights and Family Math Nights with the Math honor society for the college and the local community.

 Your courses will focus on teaching you the fundamentals of advanced math (calculus, algebra, statistics) while also showing you its practical applications in everyday life.
 Plus, you can even work with our Career Center to find a Math internship at an organization like New York Life Insurance, the Hudson Valley Renegades, ConnectiCare, and more.